m-whisler/m-whisler.github.io/index.md

 ---

 # Welcome
-I am a dog loving, family oriented, travel junky.
+I am a nerdy, dog loving, family oriented, travel buff.
 I discovered my passion for software craftsmanship in college and have enjoyed building a career around it ever since.
-Beyond my day job, you may see me with my dogs Deke (black labrador - looking for his next ball) & Arya (black german shepherd - following her best friend Deke) or on my next adventure with family & friends.
+Beyond my geeky day job, you may see me with my dogs Deke (black labrador - looking for his next ball to retrieve) & Arya (black german shepherd - following her best friend Deke) or on my next adventure with family & friends.

-## Goals & Passions
+## Passions & Goals
 I have a passion for technology and the software within it.
 I am fueled by the idea of making a better tomorrow with clean, maintanable software through collaboration with others.

-My goal is to one day become a technical leader leading decisions for products in demand by millions of users.
+My goal is to one day become a leading contributor for products in demand by millions of users.
 How am I getting there?
-By surrounding myself with exceptional technical leaders & subject matter experts.
+By surrounding myself with exceptional people, leaders, & subject matter experts.
 I enjoy the process of learning as much as I can from them and continually perfecting the craft.

 # Software Craftsmanship Manifesto
 Let's pledge to raise the bar together!
 Join the journey with me by signing the [Manifesto for Software Craftsmanship](https://manifesto.softwarecraftsmanship.org/){:target="_blank"}.